digEmAll/pixelographer-3D/README.md

 # How it works

-The web application allows users to upload an image, scale it, and reduce its colors to a customizable palette using dithering algorithms.
+With this web application you can upload an image, scale it, and reduce its colors to a customizable palette using dithering algorithms.
-Each pixel is rendered at different height according to its color, resulting in a downloadable 3D model in STL format.
+Each pixel is rendered in 3D at different height according to its color, resulting in a downloadable 3D model in STL format.
-With a 3D FDM printer ,you can slice the model, set the manual or automatic color changes in the slicer, making it ready for printing!

 # Usage